bvanderlugt/TokenUpPres/PITCHME.md

 ### Super Chill Tokens @fa[hand-peace-o]

 ---
+## Motivations

+- Create a single sign on service that can issue JWT tokens
+- Learn about AWS key management infrastructure
+- Get practical experience with security principles
+---

 ## Agenda

 - Intro to JSON Web Tokens
 - Security cryptography refresh
-- Overview of cloudHSM and why we used KMS.
+- Overview of CloudHSM and why we used KMS
 - TokenUp architecture
 - Lessons learned

----

-## Motivations

-- Create a single sign on service that can issue JWT tokens.
-- Learn about AWS key management services (CloudHSM and KMS).
-- Get practical experience with security principles.

 ---
 ## JWT (“jot”)